-6.3.4 Representative of a natural person
+6.3.4 Representative of a natural person and a death estate

-- (46) In accordance with chapter 3, section 2(3) of the AML Act, when another is acting on account of the customer (representative), the obliged entity shall also identify and verify the identity of the representative and ascertain the representative's right to act on behalf of the customer. - (47) In accordance with section 4 of the Guardianship Services Act (442/1999), the custodians of a minor shall also be his/her guardians, unless otherwise provided elsewhere (see sections 24 and 25). - (48) As regards public guardians, chapter 3, section 3(2)(2) of the AML Act entering into force on 1 April 2023 specifically provides that the obliged entity shall retain, in lieu of the name, date of birth and personal identity code of the guardian, the service producer's identification information, title of the guardian and, where the service producer has more than one public guardian, the guardian's ordinal number.
+- (49) In accordance with chapter 3, section 2(3) of the AML Act, when another is acting on account of the customer (representative), the obliged entity shall also identify and verify the identity of the representative and ascertain the representative's right to act on behalf of the customer. - (50) In accordance with section 4 of the Guardianship Act, the custodians of a minor shall also be his/her guardians, unless otherwise provided elsewhere (see sections 24 and 25). - (51) As regards public guardians, chapter 3, section 3(2)(2) of the AML Act entering into force on 1 March 2024 specifically provides that the obliged entity shall retain, in lieu of the name, date of birth and personal identity code of the guardian, the service producer's identification information, title of the guardian and, where the service producer has more than one public guardian, the guardian's ordinal number.